Pupil Premium, Sports Funding and Covid Catch Up funding Reports

 Pupil Premium funding will be allocated following a needs analysis, which will identify priority classes, groups or individuals.
 Limited funding and resources means that not all children receiving free school meals will be in receipt of Pupil Premium interventions at one time.

-Please see our current Pupil Premium report here: Ark Little Ridge Primary Academy Pupil Premium Report 2021-22
+Please see our current Pupil Premium report here: ARK Little Ridge Primary Academy Pupil Premium Report 2022-23.pdf